-Angle of inc clination [°] 2 Installations, components Athwa rtships Fore-a and-aft static dynamic static dynamic Main and auxiliary machinery 15 22,5 54 7,5 Safety equipment, e.g. emergency power installations, emergency fire pump and their devices 22,53 22,53 10 10 Switch gear, electrical and electronic appliances 1 and remote control systems
+Angle of inclination [°] 2

+Installations, components Athwa rtships Fore-and-aft

+static dynamic static dynamic

+Main and auxiliary machinery 15 22.5 5 4 7.5

+Safety equipment, e.g. emergency power installations, emergency fire pump and their devices Switch gear, electrical and electronic appliances 1 and remote control systems 22.5 3 22.5 3 10 10

-- 1. Up to an angle of inclination of 45° no undesired switching operations or operational changes may occur. - 2.
+- 1. No undesired switching operations or operational changes are to occur. - 2.
 Athwartships and fore-end-aft inclinations may occur simultaneously. - 3.
 In ships for the carriage of liquefied gases and of chemicals the emergency power supply must also remain operable with the ship flooded to a final athwartships inclination up to maximum of 30°. - 4.
-Where the length of the ship exceeds 100m, the fore-and-aft static angle of inclination may be taken as 500/L degrees where L = length of the ship, in metres, as defined in TL-R S2.
+Where the length of the ship exceeds 100m, the fore-and-aft static angle of inclination may be taken as 500/L degrees where L = length of the ship, in metres, as defined in TL- R S2.